Jougheaux/JPEG/README.md

 ## JPEG
 This is my(RPI's) brushless competition blaster with all the bells and whistles of the best.

 ## THIS BLASTER IS CURRENTLY IN AN OPEN BETA.
-THE FILES ARE FUNCTIONAL BUT NOT GURANTEED TO BE FINAL
+THE FILES ARE FUNCTIONAL BUT NOT GURANTEED TO BE FINAL.
+DM me on discord (asdf_#8841) if you have questions.

 ## Pictures
 <img src="JPEG.png">